SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.02.md

 Additionally, the system could use a voice prompt provided during the conversation to fully clone the timbre from the prompt and generate speech in that same voice.
 In summary, the ability to comprehend and generate acoustic information is one of the key characteristics of an intelligent spoken dialogue model.

-### 2.1.3·Audio and Music Generation
+### 2.1.3·Audio and Music Generation: 音频和音乐生成

 In the spoken dialogue models, beyond basic spoken dialogue capabilities, an intelligent spoken dialogue system may be required to generate music and audio.
 For example, a user might instruct the system to generate a one-minute piano piece or a ten-second recording of a dog barking.
 Additionally, users might provide lyrics and a musical melody, asking the spoken dialogue model to create a pop song.
 The system should thus inherit the generative capabilities of large-scale music ([MusicLM [2]](../../Models/SpeechLM/2023.01.26_MusicLM.md); [MusicGen [40]](../../Models/SpeechLM/2023.06.08_MusicGen.md); [MeLoDy [116]](../../Models/SpeechLM/2023.05.25_MeLoDy.md); [Ma et al. (Survey) [141]](../2024.08.26_Foundation_Models_for_Music__A_Survey_89P/Main.md)) and audio ([Make-An-Audio [83]](../../Models/Diffusion/2023.01.30_Make-An-Audio.md); [AudioLDM [134]](../../Models/Diffusion/2023.01.29_AudioLDM.md); [AudioLDM2 [136]](../../Models/Diffusion/2023.08.10_AudioLDM2.md)) models on the output side.

-### 2.1.4·Audio and Music Understanding
+### 2.1.4·Audio and Music Understanding: 音频和音乐理解

 Complementing its music and audio generation capabilities, a spoken dialogue model should also be able to understand music and audio on the input side ([Qwen2-Audio [33]](../../Models/SpeechLM/2024.07.15_Qwen2-Audio.md); [SALMONN [198]](../../Models/SpeechLM/2023.10.20_SALMONN.md)).
 For instance, when given an audio clip, the intelligent system should identify both its content and acoustic characteristics, such as recognizing whether the sound is a bird chirping or a cat meowing, or whether the music is calm or energetic.
 Moreover, the system could extend its understanding by creating literary works—like poetry or songs—based on the given music or audio.

-### 2.1.5·Multilingual Capability
+### 2.1.5·Multilingual Capability: 多语言能力

 Similar to text-based dialogue models, spoken dialogue systems are expected to possess multilingual capabilities.
 Specifically, these models should be able to perform multilingual content translation, such as translating a spoken segment in Japanese into French speech clips, effectively inheriting the capabilities of simultaneous interpretation.
 In addition to multilingual content translation, the system should also handle multilingual acoustic information.
 This means that the intelligent spoken dialogue model should be able to generate responses in various languages and accents, replying in the corresponding accent of the target language based on the different input speech.

-### 2.1.6·Context Learning
+### 2.1.6·Context Learning: 上下文学习

 In the spoken dialogue models, the ability to handle long-form and multi-turn conversations is a key benchmark for evaluating performance ([Moshi [44]](../../Models/SpeechLM/2024.09.17_Moshi.md)).
 This requires that spoken dialogue models not only support long-duration audio inputs but also generate extended audio outputs.
 Moreover, they must be capable of engaging in multi-turn conversations based on historical context.
 An important aspect of multi-turn dialogue is the ability to revise previous responses based on new user instructions.
-As shown in Figure \ref{fig:main} (f), an intelligent spoken dialogue model should be able to continuously modify its previous replies according to the user’s evolving requests.
+As shown in Fig.04 (f), an intelligent spoken dialogue model should be able to continuously modify its previous replies according to the user’s evolving requests.

-### 2.1.7·Interaction Capability
+### 2.1.7·Interaction Capability: 交互能力

 A distinguishing feature of spoken dialogue systems compared to the text-based dialogue models is their duplex and interactive nature ([Moshi [44]](../../Models/SpeechLM/2024.09.17_Moshi.md)).
 In text-based dialogue, interactions typically follow a half-duplex structure, where the response can only be provided after the question has been completed, and the user is unable to interrupt the reply in real-time.